Mahalakshmi23/mahalakshmi.github.io/_posts/2015-8-20-async-fetching-of-scripts-in-html.md

 **Who wants a slow page loading?
 NO - ONE**

+If big external javascript file makes the loading of page slow, **what** can we do??

-But my external are scripts are so big and it does not depend of the parsing of the page elements, then why should we load the script at the same time as html.
+If my external scripts does not depend of the parsing of the page elements, then **why** should we load the script at the same time as html.

 *Prereq* : [click this link to get more insights abouts the how html is loaded into the page ](http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#HTML_Parser)